 We are located in Cherry Hill, New Jersey.
 We have compassionate caring professionals who are committed to helping you with evidence-based treatment care you can trust.

-The treatments we offer are medication-assisted treatment (MAT), Intensive Outpatient Program, Partial Hospitalization Program, and Outpatient Program.
+The treatments we offer are medication-assisted treatment (MAT), Intensive Outpatient Program, Partial Care, and Outpatient Program.
 We also have several therapies such as individual, group, family counseling, cognitive behavioral therapy (CBT), holistic, wellness, music therapy, and many more therapies available.

 Here at Harmony Healing Center, we treat alcohol, opioid, heroin, benzo, and meth addiction.